The following are the 20 notes to the principal financial statements:

 |Liabilities under Capital Leases||$64|

 The Department leases real property under operating leases.
 These leases are non-Federal and expire in various years.
-Minimum future rental payments under operating leases have remaining terms in excess of one year as of September 30, 2019 and 2018 for each of the next 5 years and in aggregate are as follows (dollars in millions):
+Future minimum lease payments under operating leases have remaining terms in excess of one year as of September 30, 2020 and 2019 for each of the next 5 years and in aggregate are as follows (dollars in millions):

 |2025 and thereafter||172|